mindspore-ai/docs/docs/programming_guide/source_en/sampler.md

 ### WeightedRandomSampler

-Specifies the sampling probability of each category and randomly samples a specified amount of data from each category based on the probability.
+Specifies a sampling probability list with the length of N and randomly samples a specified amount of data from the first N samples based on the probability.

-The following example uses a weighted random sampler to obtain 6 samples by probability from 10 categories in the CIFAR-10 dataset, and displays shapes and labels of the loaded data.
+The following example uses a weighted random sampler to obtain 6 samples by probability from the first 10 samples in the CIFAR-10 dataset, and displays shapes and labels of the loaded data.

 ```python
 import mindspore.dataset as ds